elenasinel/tech-week/docs/educators.md

 **Tech Mentors** - Full stack developers are great, but if they have expertise in Machine learning and Artificial Intelligence, it would be a bonus (1 or 2, ideally)

-**Design Thinkers** - one design thinker will be sufficient (Please see relevant guide in Hackathon Guide section on Human-Centred Design/Design Thinking)
+**Design Thinkers** - One or two design thinkers will be sufficient (Please see relevant guide in Hackathon Guide section on Human-Centred Design/Design Thinking)

-**Entrepreneur/Business Coach -**  someone to inspire and demystify business models
+**Entrepreneur/Business Coach -**  Someone to inspire and demystify business models

-**Ethicists -** please see the guide on Ethics in AI.
+**Ethicists -** Please see the guide on Ethics in AI.
 Ideally, everyone who learns to code should understand some basics of ethics and why it's important to code "responsibly"

 ## Why should my students take part?